izzy2lost/UnrealEngineUWP/Engine/Source/Programs/Horde/Docs/Deployment/Agent.md

     append '/Library/Logs/hordeagent_error.log 700 2 1000 * J'

-Set any Horde agent environment variables you want defined outside of the plist (optional):
+Set any Horde agent environment variables you want to be defined outside of the plist (optional):

     launchctl setenv Horde:WorkingDirectory {horde_working_directory}